glasgowm148/ergonaut-handbook/dApps/NightOwlCasino.md

 -----

->  The Night Owl team is happy to be introducing [**Spooky Hunt**](https://www.reddit.com/r/ergonauts/comments/wmn0um/spooky_hunt_game_how_will_work/) as the first third-party game to be added to Night Owl Casino!!
+>  The Night Owl team is happy to introduce [**Spooky Hunt**](https://www.reddit.com/r/ergonauts/comments/wmn0um/spooky_hunt_game_how_will_work/) as the first third-party game to be added to Night Owl Casino!!
 {.is-success}

- - Spooky Hunt (in beta)  is a Pacman style, Pay-to-Play NFT game, in which players try to collect points while running away from the "Priests" that chase them.
+### Spooky Hunt (in beta)
+A Pacman style, Pay-to-Play NFT game, in which players try to collect points while running away from the "Priests" that chase them.

 - There will be two modes in Spooky Hunt game,
-1st. **Leaderboard mode** where players will pay to play 2nd. **PvP mode (player vs player)** where players will place a bet with another players or teams.
+- **Leaderboard mode** where players will pay to play- will be 1st mode released
+- **PvP mode (player vs player)** where players will place a bet with other players  or teams- the game mode that will be introduced second

-- Spooky Ergo NFT holders will recieve additional bonuses, like being able to play the game at a 25% discounted rate in Leaderboard node.
+- Spooky Ergo NFT holders will recieve additional bonuses, like being able to play the game at a 25% discounted rate in Leaderboard mode.

 Buy your spooky [NFT's](https://www.skyharbor.io/collection/spookyergo)